chaudhuree/jobster-api-js/__note01.md

 # Jobster API

-> its the enend version of jobs api
+> its the updated version of jobs api

 #### Setup